Q: What is the “line fence law”?

 Q: How do neighbors know their responsibilities under the equitable shares rule?

 A: A formal determination of a landowner’s equitable share would be made if either landowner files a line fence “complaint” with the board of township trustees or the court of common pleas.
-Alternatively, landowners can agree to establish their equitable shares themselves or continue to maintain the line fence as they did before the law changed.
+Alternatively, landowners can agree to establish their equitable shares themselves or continue to maintain the line fence as they did before the law changed in 2008.
 Landowners should file a written agreement with the county recorder.

 Q: Why is there a different rule of responsibility for “new” line fences?

 A: In times past, rural neighbors were typically farmers who had similar needs and uses for line fences.
 Today, it is common for adjoining lands to be used for different purposes and for only one landowner to need or desire a line fence.
-The old law required a landowner to share equally in the cost of building and maintaining a fence even if the landowner did not want or need the fence.
+The old law, prior to 2008, required a landowner to share equally in the cost of building and maintaining a fence even if the landowner did not want or need the fence.
 The new law addresses this problem, placing responsibility for a “new” line fence solely on the landowner who wants or plans to use the fence.
 A “new” line fence is one placed where a line fence has never existed.

 Q: Can a neighbor use a new line fence built by the adjoining landowner?